xkeshav/color-collector/README.md

 ## Release Notes

-- This is in beta version, need to write unit test for all code
+- Unit Test Done

 ### foot note

-- if you have todo-tree extension enabled then this extension will likely to fail , reason unknown so far, [issue raised here](https://github.com/Gruntfuggly/todo-tree/issues/732)
+- if you have todo-tree extension enabled then this extension will likely to fail, reason unknown so far, [issue raised here](https://github.com/Gruntfuggly/todo-tree/issues/732)

 [collect]: images/collector.gif